alextan126/CatDogKaggle/README.md

 ### Artifacts Interpretation & Training Dynamics

+#### Hyperparameter Grid Search & Final Model Selection
+The training process was divided into two distinct phases:
+1. **Grid Search (Optuna Study):** The pipeline first ran a hyperparameter search across multiple trials.
+To quickly evaluate each combination, every trial was trained for only **6 epochs**.
+A MedianPruner was used to stop unpromising trials early.
+2. **Final Training:** After the study concluded, the best hyperparameters were selected:
+   * **Dense Units (Latent Space):** `1024`
+   * **Dropout Rate:** `0.4`
+   * **Learning Rate:** `0.0001` (1e-4)

+The model was then rebuilt from scratch using these optimal parameters and trained for a maximum of **12 epochs** to achieve peak performance.

 #### Why Early Stopping?
-The final training phase was configured for a maximum of 12 epochs, but training automatically halted after Epoch 7, with the final model weights being restored from **Epoch 6**.
+During the final 12-epoch training phase, the training automatically halted after Epoch 7, with the final model weights being restored from **Epoch 6**.

 This is due to an **Early Stopping** mechanism monitoring the Validation Loss:
 * **Epoch 6:** Validation Loss reached its absolute minimum (`0.0290`) with a Validation Accuracy of `98.88%`.